[LogoShip]

 Total mode can count events that are distinguished by a simple level threshold, such as a burst of noise.
 If you need to distinguish between bursts based upon their spectra, consider SpecTot mode.

-See also Event Counting
+See also Event Counting, Frequency Counter

 GO: